 But the size constraints of a smartphone limit its abilities.
 Bigger cameras can offer longer zoom, larger sensors that capture better detail, and sophisticated optics for refined effects like shallow depth of field in portraits.
 This camera buying guide takes you through the limits of smartphones and the added features you can get from other types of devices, such as bridge cameras, DSLRs and mirrorless cameras.

-Pros: Easily share images and videos over cellular and Wi-Fi networks; no need to bring an extra camera; huge number of photo apps let you tweak you images and share them on social networks.

-Cons: Image quality is at best on par with an entry-level point-and-shoot's; small sensors provide deep depth of field.
+Pros: Easily share images and videos over cellular and Wi-Fi networks; no need to bring an extra camera; huge number of photo apps let you tweak your photos; image quality as least as good as a point-and-shoot's; small sensors provide deep depth of field.

-Cons: Tiny image sensors tend to produce digital grain — aka "noise" — in low-light images; small built-in lenses, for the most part, don't offer any optical zoom.
+Cons: Tiny image sensors tend to produce digital grain — aka "noise" — in low-light images; small built-in lenses provide limited optical zoom range.

 Key Features: Connectivity; convenience; sharing; burst (rapid) shot and panorama modes; image stabilization on some models; 4K and better video on higher-end models.

 Key Accessories: Phone cases; photo apps; add-on lenses, grips and tripods in some cases.